mhourahine/dotfiles/README.md

 - vim-addon-mw-utils - required by other plugins
 - vim-fugitive - Git integration
 - vim-sensible - includes a common set of default vim settings
-- ctrlp.vim - fast finding and switching files within a project
+- fzf.vim - fast finding and switching files within a project
 - vim-airline - adds a nice status bar at the bottom with git status integration
 - vim-markdown - support for markdown syntax highlighting
 - vim-snipmate - more TextMate-style snippets